autowarefoundation/autoware.universe/perception/traffic_light_arbiter/README.md

 ## Purpose

-This package receives traffic signals from perception and V2X components and combines them using either a confidence-based or a V2X-preference based approach.
+This package receives traffic signals from perception and external (e.g., V2X) components and combines them using either a confidence-based or a external-preference based approach.

 ## TrafficLightArbiter

-A node that merges traffic light/signal state from image recognition and V2X to provide a planning component.
+A node that merges traffic light/signal state from image recognition and external (e.g., V2X) systems to provide to a planning component.
-It's currently a provisional implementation.

 ### Inputs / Outputs